Blog & News

-Now HR is in the midst of a second digital transformation.
-We see our customers looking to move beyond the initial CRM engagement process to a place where all their stakeholders – candidates, recruiters, and hiring managers – are involved and highly engaged in the entire recruiting process, from initial shoulder tap with a candidate to their very first day and beyond.
-This is central to a strategic approach to talent acquisition, and implies a redefinition of the role of the traditional ATS from a system of record to a platform for engagement.
+Dimitri Boylan, CEO at Avature, “considers HR is in the midst of a second digital transformation, where are customers are looking to move beyond the initial CRM engagement process to a place where all their stakeholders – candidates, recruiters and hiring managers – are involved and highly engaged in the entire recruiting process, from initial shoulder tap with a candidate to their very first day and beyond”.
+This is central to a strategic approach to talent acquisition and implies a redefinition of the role of the traditional ATS from a system of record to a platform for engagement.
 Again – not a strategic vision but a necessary step.

 On the technology side, a service delivery focus sets a new standard for recruiting platforms and, remember, nobody gets credit for fighting with their ATS.
 When your team recognizes that hiring managers are customers, systems that manage service delivery are obvious choices.
 [Tweet this]

 This level of engagement and collaboration is absolutely necessary when seeking improved talent outcomes.
-Recruiting agility, finding the right talent faster, building strong talent pipelines, and sustaining a competitive advantage are ultimately a result of how efficient and effective the relationships are between key stakeholders.
+Recruiting agility, finding the right talent faster, building strong talent pipelines and sustaining a competitive advantage are ultimately a result of how efficient and effective the relationships are between key stakeholders.
 And you can only really stimulate engagement by focusing on service delivery.

 The impact of service delivery on the candidate experience is tremendous and can significantly alter outcomes.
 There has been a lot of talk about the candidate experience being about candidate responses to job adverts, or about the speed with which they can apply online, but that’s not the only important part.

 We hear lots of negatives associated to the candidate experience, such as “black hole”, “no feedback”, “long response times”, “poor interviews”, etc. These all exist because the service that takes place is not managed or enabled.
 From a candidate’s perspective, if their experience through screening and interviewing is average (perhaps the hiring manager wasn’t engaged, asked the wrong questions, didn’t provide feedback, turned up late), the candidate can feel let down and possibly lied to.
 Until the point of interview they’ve formed a good relationship with the recruiter and had an easy application experience, and suddenly it feels very different.
 So now it doesn’t really matter that the organization likes the candidate more and more; the candidate is actually in the process of liking them less and less.
 Then you arrive to the big day – the offer – and the candidate says, “no, thank you”.
 This is the moment when the organization starts to wonder where it went wrong.
 Without service management, you have no idea where or how many times the process failed, and you have no way of fixing it.